 In this section you can chose the various authentication methods, each selection provides a different settings window, in this case, we will want to configure many auth providers, so it works slightly differently.

 Select the Use Multiple Auth Mechanisms from the drop-down list.
 This will open up a window that provides checkboxes for each supported auth type to be chained.

 It is not possible to set the order of chained auth methods.

-3. Select your preferred auth methods and determine the baseline provider
+3. Select your Preferred Auth methods and Select the Base Identity Provider

 The baseline provider will be the one that provides the current request context with the session object to use that defines the “true” access control list, rate limit and quota to apply to the user.

 Once these have been set up, you will see the traditional configuration screens for each one of the auth methods that were selected in the check boxes.
 Configure them as you would regular authentication modes.

 To enable this mode you must set the

 base_identity_provided_by field in your API Definitions to one of the supported chained enums below:

 The provider set here will then be the one that provides the session object that determines rate limits, ACL rules and quotas.